bebo1010/Depth-Estimator-with-ArUco-Corner-Detection/README.md

 - `v` or `V` to show vertical lines
 - `e` or `E` to show epipolar lines
     - `n`, `N`, `p`, or `P` to change algorithm
-- `s` or `S` to save the images
+- `s` or `S` to save the images (**Broken**)
 - `c` or `C` to toggle on calibration mode
     - `s` or `S` to save chessboard image
     - `c` or `C` to toggle off calibration mode and start calibration
 - `esc` to close program

 ## Goal
+1. Currently
+    - Add functionality for freeze frame, possible button `f`
+    - Move all the depth information outside
+        - display for each ArUco markers
+            - Show 4 corner points
+                - first line being ground truth
+                - second line being estimation
+                - third line being RealSense
+            - preferably (X, Y, Z) format
+    - Add button for marking ArUco on image
+        - maybe use red color, but still depends on whether it can be seen or not
+    - Fix broken save image functionality
+        - Depth images gets saved, but not the left and right images

+2. Next Step
-Allow loading back calibration parameters.
+    - Allow loading back calibration parameters.
-Add rectifying image and show epipolar lines again.
+    - Add rectifying image and show epipolar lines again.

 ## File Structure